Federal Request for Transcript of Tax Return

 Historical Past-Year Versions of Federal Form 4506-T

-We have a total of seven past-year versions of Form 4506-T in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 4506-T in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 4506-T (Rev. 7-2017)